 Delete your Facebook account

 Facebook doesn’t want you to delete your account.
-In fact, in the past, it made you jump through many, many hoops to get to this option.
+In fact, it used to make you jump through many, many hoops to get to this option.
 This isn’t the case anymore.
 Deleting your Facebook profile is simple, but there are a couple of steps you should take before doing so.

 The first thing you want to do is back up your data.
 Facebook lets you download a .zip file with all your photos and personal details, so deleting your profile doesn’t also erase memories.
 Visit Settings > Your Facebook information, and click on “Download your information.”
 Make sure you’ve selected “All of my data” from the date range menu and “High” from the media quality menu if you want to preserve the quality of your photos and videos.
 All that’s left is to click the “Create File” button and wait.
 Depending on how much media you have uploaded to the social network over the years, this might take a while.
 Facebook will notify you when your .zip file is ready to download.